 - Log into your Pagos account.

-- Click Data Sources.
+- Click the Data Sources tab.

-- Click Add.
+- Click the save icon.

-After you enter your Adyen details in the Data Sources tab of your Pagos account and click Add, a pop-up will prompt you to create a webhook.
+After you enter your Adyen details in the Data Sources page of your Pagos account and click Add, a pop-up will prompt you to create a webhook.
 Click Copy beside the destination URL, then click Ok.